Hellertown, Pennsylvania

-Hellertown is a borough in Northampton County, Pennsylvania.
+Hellertown is a borough in Northampton County, Pennsylvania, United States.
 Its population was 6,131 at the 2020 census.
-Hellertown is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of 2020.
-The borough is home to Lost River Caverns, a natural limestone cavern.
+Hellertown is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of 2020.

+Lost River Caverns, a natural limestone cavern, are located in Hellertown.

 Geography

 Hellertown is located at 40°35′3″N 75°20′17″W (40.584099, -75.338139).
 According to the U.S. Census Bureau, the borough has a total area of 1.3 sqmi, all land.

+History

+Pre-settlement

+The area of present-day Hellertown was inhabited by various American Indian groups and European settlers.

+18th century

+Hellertown was founded in 1742 by Johann Christoph(er) Heller and his son Johann Simon Heller.
+The family were Palatines that left Rotterdam on September 5, 1738 and landed in Philadelphia.
+Christopher obtained the patent for his land September 8, 1742, and Simon received his patent October 14, 1746.
+Together they owned a 176 acre property at the southern foot of the Lehigh Mountain along the Saucon Creek and constructed the family plantation named "Delay".